 This factsheet looks at how you can complain about prison, any time limits you have when making a complaint and what you can do if you are still not happy.Download

-This factsheet looks at how you can complain about the police, any time limits you have when making a complaint and what you can do if you are still not happy with the outcome of your complaint.Download
+This factsheet looks at how you can complain about the police and what happens when you make a complaint.
+There is also information about what you can do if you are still not happy with the outcome of your complaint.Download

 This factsheet is about making a complaint about the NHS or social services.
 It explains how you can make a complaint and what support you can get.Download

-Some people with mental health problems find using complementary and alternative treatments beneficial.
-This factsheet explains what complementary therapies are and you can access them.Download
+Some people with mental health problems find using complementary and alternative treatments helpful.
+This factsheet explains what complementary therapies are and how you can get them.Download

 You might find that healthcare professionals do not give you information about the person you care for.
 This factsheet explains why this happens and how you can try to stop this in the future.Download